shuhei/shuhei.github.com/source/posts/2021-02-10-making-coffee.md

 title: Making coffee at home
 tags: [Coffee]
 image: "/images/latte-art-rabbit.jpg"
+description: "In this stay-home time, I started making coffee at home last November.
+I'm quite happy with this new hobby and wanted to share the fun here."
 ---

 In this stay-home time, I started making coffee at home last November.
 I'm quite happy with this new hobby and wanted to share the fun here.